OnionIoT/Onion-Docs/Omega2/Projects/iot/thermal-printer-part2.md

 ![Thermal printer compact](./img/thermal-printer-2-1.jpg)

-// TODO: another photo of how compact this is
+// TODO: photo: another photo of how compact this is

 ### Overview